For consumers For business

 12 Oct

-Many people credit Zara with perfecting the art of fast fashion.
+Many people credit Zara with perfecting the fast fashion model.
 It is a pioneer of super-fast turnaround times from design, manufacture, order, and distribution.
-Its twice-weekly drops of new lines that quickly sell out—creating a sense of urgency to buy—got many of us hooked on shopping for entertainment’s sake.
+Its twice-weekly drops of new lines that quickly sell out—creating a sense of urgency to buy—got many consumers hooked on shopping for entertainment’s sake.
 Zara has been a key driver of the massive, wasteful, polluting, exploiting, and unsustainable fashion industry we have today: not exactly a legacy to be proud of.

-That’s why we’ve listed a few of our favourite brands that between them cover all bases in terms of reliable wardrobe go-to items all while respecting the planet, animals, and the people who make their clothes.
-Here are eight ethical brands you’ll love more than Zara.
+That’s why we’re sharing a few of our favourite “Good” and “Great” brands that, between them, cover all bases in terms of wardrobe go-to items that you might find in Zara—all while respecting the planet, animals, and the people who make their clothes.
+Here are 10 more ethical brands you’ll love more than Zara.

 MATE the Label